jin0008/RP1_aluinsertion/README.md

 #### To allow one substitution within 13 bp upstream to the RP1-Alu
 #### Agrep R code is used to detect such rare instance.
 However, this above bash script is more faster than agrep code.

-To run this R code, move all 4 files (agrep.R, alugrep, alugrepresults.R, fastqsplit.R) to the same directory with fastq.gz files.
+Run this R code in the directory with fastq.gz files.

 This code runs with multiple samples.